bonasfvck/blog/_posts/2020-01-10-retrieving-claims-azure-graph-sitecore.md

 <br>

 Now that we have the claims challenge all sorted out, we are now ready to do some Graph API request manipulation with Sitecore.
 I'll be discussing this on my next post.
-Code responsibly!
-LOL
+Kbye lol